 What about tipsters?

 Generally speaking, I don't recommend tipsters, as they often don't have a sound basis for making their tips.
+There are also a number of bad players in the industry that give out bad tips on purpose to make money from punters via bookmaker affiliate links.

 However, Bill over billgkrtips.com does have an excellent article on the best betting tipsters.
 Feel free to check it out if you are interested in learning more about tipsters and what you should consider when choosing a tipster.